fireproof-storage/fireproof/README.md

 Simplify your application state with a live database.
 Automatically update your UI based on local or remote changes, and optionally integrate with any cloud for replication and sharing.

 Fireproof is an embedded JavaScript document database designed to streamline app development.
-Data resides locally, with optional encrypted cloud storage and realtime collaboration.
+Data resides locally, with optional encrypted cloud storage and real-time sync and collaboration.
 Features like live queries, database branches and snapshots, and file attachments make Fireproof ideal for browser-based apps big or small.

+Fireproof works in the browser, server, edge function, and any other JavaScript environment, with [connectors for popular backend services like AWS, Netlify, and PartyKit.]()

+### Install Anywhere

 Get started with just the NPM module: